TristanLecourtois/tristanlecourtois/README.md

 ---

 I'm a CS Student with a strong background in Python, PyTorch, scikit-learn, statistics, and linear algebra.
-During my studies, I worked on deep learning projects like Text2SQL model or an ML-based self-diagnostic tool for endometriosis.
+During my studies, I worked on deep learning projects like Text2SQL model or a ML-based self-diagnostic tool for endometriosis.
 I'm passionate about AI and want to apply my skills to build innovative products and services.

 - 🔭 I'm into NLP, Machine Learning, Data Science.
 - 🌱 I’m currently a MSc CS Student at ENS Paris-Saclay (MVA) and Mines Saint-Étienne